An extension of the communicative approach seeking to develop linguistic skills appropriate to students’ future career and social needs.

 - Paper Structure

-- CHIN 335 continues to further develop students' language skills and understanding of Chinese culture and society.
-Each week students are scheduled to study one medium-length text focusing on a topic on Chinese culture and society, including festivals and ritual practices, gender and family, food culture and historical monuments.
+CHIN 335 is a continuation of CHIN334.
+It develops students' language skills and understanding of Chinese culture and society at the advanced level.
+Each week students study one medium-length text focusing on a topic on Chinese culture and society, including ritual practices, gender and family, food culture, historical monuments,and Chinese idioms.
 Students are also required to read independently one other medium-length text each week in order to broaden their vocabulary and to consolidate the new grammar items learned in the week.
 The teaching is interactive between the instructor and students with a combination of oral discussion, grammar explanation and sentence-making activities.
 The emphasis is on the skills to understand conventional narrative and descriptive texts as well as the ability to speak and write about topics related to Chinese culture and current issues of public and community interest.

-- Weijia Huang and Qun Ao.
-Chinese Language and Culture: an Intermediate Reader (Hong Kong: The Chinese University Press, 2002).
-(Available at the University Book Shop)
+Required: Weijia Huang and Qun Ao.
+Learning Chinese Language and Culture: Intermediate Chinese Textbook.
+Vol. 2 (CUHK Press, 2019).
+Available at the University Book Shop.

 - Graduate Attributes Emphasised